Dr. Frank Seinstra

-Frank has received several international awards (including a Most Visionary Research Award at AAAI 2007), and has won First Prizes in several international computing challenges (including IEEE SCALE 2008, IEEE DACH 2008, IEEE SCALE 2010).
+Frank has received several international awards (including a Most Visionary Research Award at AAAI 2007), and has won first prizes in several international computing challenges (including IEEE SCALE 2008, IEEE DACH 2008, IEEE SCALE 2010).
 Frank has been a Steering Group Member of generations 3 to 6 of the Dutch national Distributed ASCI Supercomputer (DAS).
-Also, he has been initiator and Editor-in-Chief of SoftwareX, a scientific journal focusing on the open access publishing of peer reviewed and impactful research software.
+He has also been an initiator and Editor-in-Chief of SoftwareX, a scientific journal focusing on the open access publishing of peer reviewed and impactful research software.
 In 2016, he and his SoftwareX co-editors received the prestigious Association of American Publishers’ PROSE award for Innovation in Journal Publishing.

 - eScience Strategy